jasonblahovec/NHL-Insights-Hub/hub/analysis/corsi/README.md

 - **Data Ingestion and Formatting**: Execute the scripts within `01_ingest_from_nhl_api` and `02_format_plays` directories to ingest and format the NHL play-by-play data.

-- **Data Partitioning**: Use the helper script to repartition the formatted datasets, optimizing them for the analysis phase.
+- **Data Partitioning**: Use the `src/prepare_corsi_input_data` to repartition the formatted datasets, optimizing them for the analysis phase.

-- **Corsi Analysis**: Perform the Corsi metric computation using the `PlayerGameCorsi` class, which leverages the partitioned datasets for efficient processing.
+- **Corsi Analysis**: Perform the Corsi metric computation using class `src/dataproc_corsi_from_nhl_plays.PlayerGameCorsi`, which leverages the partitioned datasets for efficient processing.

 ## Purpose and Use Cases